Expanding CRISPR toolkit may render patent fight moot

 University of California, Berkeley, scientists have found entirely new classes of Cas proteins, the enzymes responsible for snipping DNA in the CRISPR gene-editing system.
 The discovery expands the ever-growing CRISPR toolbox and creates a new wrinkle in the ongoing patent dispute between Berkeley and the Broad Institute of Harvard University and MIT over the gene-editing technology.

-Geomicrobiologist Jillian F. Banfield led the Berkeley team, which scoured 155 million genes from microbes that cannot be grown in labs to find the Cas proteins.
+Jillian F. Banfield led the Berkeley team, which scoured 155 million genes from microbes that cannot be grown in labs to find the Cas proteins.
 These microbes live in places as varied as groundwater, acidic drainage from mines, and the intestines of infants.
-In addition to finding new Cas9 proteins, the researchers also discovered entirely new classes of Cas enzymes, dubbed CasX and CasY (Nature 2016, DOI: 10.1038/nature21059).
+In addition to finding new versions of traditional Cas9 proteins, the researchers discovered entirely new classes of Cas enzymes, dubbed CasX and CasY (Nature 2016, DOI: 10.1038/nature21059).

 The timing of the Berkeley team’s Nature report on CasX and CasY is impeccable.
-Last Friday, several companies, including CRISPR Therapeutics, Intellia Therapeutics, and Caribou Biosciences—which are all tied to either Doudna or Charpentier—formalized an alliance to share, protect, and enforce their intellectual property.
-On Monday, the Broad-associated Editas Medicine retaliated and announced its own agreement with five universities, licensing “advanced forms of Cas9,” as well as a previously reported Cas9 alternative enzyme named Cpf1.
+The week before it was published, several companies, including CRISPR Therapeutics, Intellia Therapeutics, and Caribou Biosciences—which are all tied to either Doudna or Charpentier—formalized an alliance to share, protect, and enforce their intellectual property.
+The Broad-associated Editas Medicine quickly retaliated and announced its own agreement with five universities, licensing “advanced forms of Cas9,” as well as a previously reported Cas9 alternative enzyme named Cpf1.

 Jacob S. Sherkow of New York Law School says that in retrospect, knowledge of CasX and CasY likely fueled the cross-licensing agreements.
-“That is the piece of the jigsaw puzzle we were missing earlier this week” when the last of the deals took place, Sherkow says.
+“That is the piece of the jigsaw puzzle we were missing” when the deals took place, Sherkow says.
 “It cannot be coincidence.”

 “It is possible that all of the companies involved in CRISPR technologies could avoid being ‘losers’ in the patent dispute by just using different versions” of Cas proteins, says Knut J. Egelie of the Norwegian University of Science & Technology.
-Alternatives to Cas9—the class of enzyme specified in patents from Berkeley and the Broad institute—“will level out the game and make the patent interference decision less important,” he adds.
+Alternatives to Cas9 “will level out the game and make the patent interference decision less important,” he adds.

-Sherkow notes that Berkeley will have a year from the date it filed its provisional patent on the new Cas variants to add claims detailing how to specifically use the CasX and CasY system in all kinds of cells.

-In the meantime, Banfield says her lab and Doudna’s will be carrying out gene-editing tests with the new enzymes in cells beyond bacteria, and her lab will continue exploring the mysterious genomes of difficult-to-cultivate microbes.
+Banfield says her lab will continue exploring the mysterious genomes of difficult-to-cultivate microbes, while Doudna’s group will carry out gene-editing tests with the new enzymes in cells beyond bacteria.

 Join the conversation